October 31, 2013–January 27, 2014

-Bring Donation for Second Harvest Food Bank -- Receive FREE Admission on Mondays
+Bring Donation for Second Harvest Food Bank – Receive FREE Admission on Mondays

 Organized in 1978, Second Harvest Food Bank of Middle Tennessee is a private, not-for-profit, tax-exempt organization.
 Second Harvest Food Bank of Middle Tennessee's mission is to feed hungry people and work to solve hunger issues in our community.
 Second Harvest Food Bank of Middle Tennessee is one of the largest and most comprehensive of over 200 food banks and food distribution centers nationwide and also a member of Feeding America - The Nation's Food Bank Network.
 Second Harvest distributes food and other products to approximately 400 nonprofit partner agencies in 46 counties in Middle and West Tennessee.
-Our partners include food pantries, soup kitchens, shelters, childcare facilities, senior centers, group homes, and youth enrichment programs.
+Their partners include food pantries, soup kitchens, shelters, childcare facilities, senior centers, group homes, and youth enrichment programs.
 For more information on Second Harvest Food Bank of Middle Tennessee and its programs, please visit www.secondharvestmidtn.org.